 Limitations

 - Results may need refinement.
 The generated Zap may require adjustments.
-Your Zap opens in the Zap editor so you can adjust any step, field mapping, or connection.
+You can continue iterating in the new builder or open the Zap in the Zap editor to adjust any step, field mapping, or connection.

 Edit your Zap after building